rdignard08/RestGoatee-Core/README.md

   * JSON or XML? <img src="https://github.com/jloughry/Unicode/raw/master/graphics/green_check.png"/>

 # Installation
-Using cocoapods add `pod 'RestGoatee'` to your Podfile and run `pod install`.
+Using cocoapods add `pod 'RestGoatee-Core'` to your Podfile and run `pod install`.
 People without cocoapods can include the top level folder "RestGoatee-Core" in their repository.
 Include `#import <RestGoatee-Core.h>` to include all public headers and start using the library.

 Example
 =======